Azure/azure-powershell/src/ResourceManager/Advisor/Commands.Advisor/help/Set-AzAdvisorConfiguration.md

 Type       : Microsoft.Advisor/Configurations
 ```

-Updates the configuration(lowCpuThreshold, exclude) for subscription level configration and excludes from the recommendation generation.
+Updates the configuration(lowCpuThreshold, exclude) for subscription level Configuration and excludes from the recommendation generation.

 ### Example 3
 ```powershell